wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_perm_reloadPermissionsFromFile.md

 ---
-title: eth:perm_reloadPermissionsFromFile \[WebSocket\] {disallowed}
+title: perm_reloadPermissionsFromFile  {disallowed} - Ethereum
-description: Reloads the accounts and nodes allowlists from the permissionsconfiguration file.
+description: Example code for the perm_reloadPermissionsFromFile  {disallowed} ws method. Сomplete guide on how to use perm_reloadPermissionsFromFile  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters